Christina Stead Week – my review of For Love Alone

 dorothyjohnston_throughacamelseye_ebook_final

-Through a Camel’s Eye, the first of my sea-change mystery series, is now available as a paperback and ebook from the For Pity Sake website.
+Through a Camel’s Eye, the first of my sea-change mystery series.

 The ebook is also available on Amazon and other sites.